Aelerinya/Inkhaven-Essays-Typesetting/The Control Group is Out of Control/control-group.typ

 // Emphasized text
 #show emph: it => text(style: "italic", it.body)

-// Links - convert to footnotes using built-in footnote
+// Links - convert to custom footnotes
 #show link: it => {
   let url = if type(it.dest) == str {
     it.dest